A short story

 Looking almost bewildered, the man stares at his fallen wife, pleading with his eyes for her to hurry to her feet and run.

 A boulder flies by them as if hurled from the mountain by a giant invisible hand, flying past between the two with unstoppable momentum.
-After it passes by, the man’s headless body stands there, wavering slightly, his head now a small red smear being painted down the mountain by the rolling boulder which had taken it, his heart still beating with the echo of the signal that came from the brain just a few heartbeats ago.
+After it passes by, the man’s headless body stands there, wavering slightly, his head now a small red smear being painted down the mountain by the rolling boulder which had taken it, his heart still beating with the echo of the signal from the brain a few heartbeats ago.

-So intent are the terrified people on fleeing the rockslide, that most of them do not even notice the dark and terrible winged creature that swoops down silently from the sky, its tattered cloak flapping like the rotting sheet wrapped about a corpse.
-The creature seems somehow indistinct, as though only a shadow of it touches this world.
+So intent are the terrified people on fleeing the rockslide, that most of them do not notice the dark and terrible winged creature that swoops down silently from the sky, its tattered cloak flapping like the rotting sheet wrapped about a corpse.
+The creature is somehow indistinct, as though only a shadow of it touches this world.

 The man’s wife watches in horror, a scream tearing from her throat as the monster swoops down and grabs her husband’s headless shoulder with the long fingers of one taloned hand.